 The Upper Saco Valley Land Trust’s motto is Preserving Land for Community Benefit.
 How do we fulfill our mission?
 By securing the long-term protection of valuable natural resources — and through community initiatives.
 What is our vision?
 A vibrant, diverse and thriving local economy based in part on the wealth of natural resources we work to protect.
 Working farms and […]

-Our partnerships are key to crossing the finish line and leveraging success.
+Partnerships are key to conservation success.
 Our partners are our landowners, first and foremost, but also include funders (public and private), local businesses, state-wide and nation-wide coalitions, as well as neighboring local land trusts and environmental education organizations.
-Our land trust neighbors and partners: Upper Headwaters Alliance (UHA): The UHA focuses on conservation of […]
+USVLT’s Business Partnership Program Contribute to Place: The Contribute to Place™ program is a statewide program of the Maine Land Trust Network (MLTN) that […]

 With your help, the USVLT can maintain a healthy balance between community needs and land conservation.
-Here are some ways you can help protect our rural character and open spaces: Become a Member Your annual membership contribution helps us to carry out our mission.
-You will receive regular updates on how your dues are working to […]
+Here are some ways you can help protect our rural character and open spaces: Amazon Smile Click here for more information.
+Become a Member Your annual membership contribution helps us to carry out our mission.
+You will receive regular updates […]

 Why become a member?
 Because it’s money well spent.
 Results from our first 12 years (2000-2012): 17 of our properties offer public access and miles of trails; 11 of our easements protect lake shoreline; 7 additional easements protect over 8 miles (!) of river frontage.